rai62/screanswer/README.md

 screanswer
 ```

-This will capture text on the screen, answer it using ChatGPT, and then read the answer aloud in a system voice.
+This will capture text on the screen, answer it using chat AI, and then read the answer aloud in a system voice.

 - To capture and copy text on the screen: